KilianCollins/TextEdtior/main/sidequest/README.md

 # Homemade Simple Tkinter Text Editor

-A beginner-to-intermediate level **Python GUI Text Editor** built with `tkinter`, aimed at helping the developer learn GUI design, event handling, and widget configuration by doing.
+A beginner-to-intermediate level **Python GUI Text Editor** built with `tkinter`, aimed to learn GUI design, event handling, and widget configuration by doing.
 This project replicates basic features found in common text editing programs, with additional emphasis on customization and experimentation.

 ---